gbarcomu/QInterpreter/vc/README.txt

 If api-ms-win-crt-runtime-l1-1-0.dll is missing
 	install windows updates IN NEXT ORDER(ORDER IS CRITICAL):
 	1. 2919442 https://support.microsoft.com/en-us/kb/2919442
+	(may fail to install - whatever go to the next step)

 	2919355 https://support.microsoft.com/en-us/kb/2919355
 	WAIT!
 KEEP THE ORDER!
 	2. clearcompressionflag.exe